Chithira Thirunal Balarama Varma: Educational reforms

 Sree Chithira Thirunal established the University of Travancore (now the University of Kerala) in under The Travancore University Regulation in 1937.
 The need for a separate University for Travancore had been felt for long.
 Two Committees were appointed to enquire into the question of establishing a separate University, in 1919 and 1924.
 After considering their recommendations, on 1 November 1937, Sree Chithira Thirunal issued the University Act.
 Special emphasis was given to vocational education to meet the requirements of modern conditions.
-The administration of the Government Colleges and the control of all the Private Colleges in the Kingdom were transferred to the University.
+The administration of the Government Colleges and the control of all the Private Colleges in the Kingdom were transferred to the university.One of the first 16 Universities in India, the University of Kerala was founded in 1937. the University of Travancore in the erstwhile princely state of Travancore (now southern part of Kerala and some neighbouring parts of state of Tamilnadu).
+The University came into being by a promulgation of the Maharajah of Travancore, Sri Chithira Thirunal Balarama Varma who was also the first Chancellor of the University.
+Sir C. P Ramaswamy Ayyar, the then Diwan (Prime minister) of the State was the first Vice-Chancellor.
+He was an eminent scholar and an able administrator.
+It is said that the Government made an unsuccessful attempt to invite Albert Einsteinto be the first Vice-Chancellor.
+The University was modelled after the best Universities of the United Kingdom, and even today retains some of these features.
+The affiliating system of the University however evolved differently from the college system in British Universities.